publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch20/m__us_usc_t25_s1801.md

     (b)

-     The following conditions shall apply for the purpose of determining the Indian student count pursuant to subsection (a)(8) of this section:
+     The following conditions shall apply for the purpose of determining the Indian student count pursuant to subsection (a)(8):

         (1) Such number shall be calculated on the basis of the registrations of Indian students as in effect at the conclusion of the third week of each academic term.